Chris Richards (soccer)

+A youth player for FC Dallas in his home country, Richards began his professional career with Bundesliga club Bayern Munich, initially playing for the club's reserve team.
+After loan spells at 1899 Hoffenheim, he was signed by Premier League club Crystal Palace in 2022, where he won the FA Cup in 2025.

+A former youth player for his country, Richards received his first senior call-up for the United States in 2020.
+He won the CONCACAF Nations League in 2023; scoring in the final, and 2024.

 Club career

 FC Dallas

 Richards was raised in Hoover, Alabama, and played youth soccer for Hoover SC.
 In 2016, he was cut from a trial with FC Dallas Academy and instead joined Texans SC in Houston.
 He then joined FC Dallas Academy in 2017.

-On April 12, 2018, he signed a professional contract with FC Dallas.
+On April 12, 2018, Richards signed a professional contract with FC Dallas.

 Bayern Munich

 In May 2018, Richards, with his FC Dallas colleague Thomas Roberts, went to a 10-day trial at FC Bayern Munich as part of an agreement between the two clubs.
 As a result of his performance during the trial, in July he was offered a one-year loan with the German club.

 On July 21, 2018, Richards debuted for the Bayern senior team at the 2018 International Champions Cup, replacing Sandro Wagner in the 62nd minute of the 3–1 win against Paris Saint-Germain F.C.
 During the 2018–19 season, he spent time with Bayern München U19s, becoming a team regular starter and being praised for his aerial abilities and his passing skills.
 On January 19, 2019, Richards signed a $1.5 million permanent contract with FC Bayern Munich.
 On August 19, 2019, he made his professional debut when he started for FC Bayern Munich II at the 3.
 Liga in a 2–1 away win against Hallescher FC.
 He made 30 appearances and scoring 4 goals for Bayern II in a team that won the 3.
 Liga.

 On June 20, 2020, Richards made his Bundesliga debut in a 3–1 victory over Freiburg.
 On September 18, he made his first appearance of the 2020–21 Bundesliga season in Bayern's opening match against Schalke 04.
 He made his first start for Bayern against Hertha BSC on October 4, in which he assisted a Robert Lewandowski goal in the 51st minute of a 4–3 win.

 On November 25, 2020, Richards made his UEFA Champions League debut for Bayern in a 3–1 victory over Red Bull Salzburg.
 He left the game in the 79th minute when he was replaced by Javi Martínez.